shayaanc4/PipelinedProcessor/README.md

 # 🧠 Pipelined RISC-V Processor

 This project implements a multistage pipelined processor in Verilog based on the RISC-V ISA.
-It was developed as part of coursework at Brown University, demonstrating significant performance improvements over a single-cycle architecture through instruction-level parallelism.

 ## 📁 Repository Structure